metatronslove/abjad/README.md

 was calculated as 51, the amount of 41 given in the books.
 If you are targeting, instead of typing "ULVI", use the letter "hemze" or "alif" instead of the letter "ulvi".
-Enter your own type identifier using
+Enter your own type identifier using Arabic Letters as string.

 >#### method option

-Now Method Option is the Saghir Abjad Tablo CODE for abjad() function, gives the duty name depending to the table code entered as method.
+Now Method Option is the Saghir Abjad Table CODE for abjad() function, gives the duty name depending to the table code entered as method.

 1, 7 and 12 !